cloudprivacylabs/json2rdf/README.md

 take this LPG, use the RDF annotations at each node, and produce the RDF output.

-When the input JSON is ingested, the schema variant results in the LPG shown below.
-As you can see, the LPG contains the schema annotations as well as the input data.
+The LPG for the ingested data contains the schema annotations as well as the input data.
 We can process the annotations in each node to create the RDF output.
 This creates an RDF IRI node with value taken from the `@id` property under `Person`, and with type `http://schema.org/Person`.
 Note that the original schema does not contain the `@id` property.
 That is added by the overlay.
 The output looks like: